Brantford: Sports, teams and tournaments

 The YMCA in Brantford organized individual and team sports, led by J. Howard Crocker from 1908 to 1911.
 This included intercity basketball competitions, a junior ice hockey league, and a junior baseball league.
 There was also an annual racewalking event sponsored by the Brantford Expositor, and the Brantford-to-Hamilton marathon race.
 In 1910, Brantford hosted the YMCA national athletics championships.

+Tennis and pickleball courts are located at the Dufferin Tennis and Lawn Bowling Club.